vijayengineer/Bitcoin_Trading_Bot/README.md

 Requirements:
 1. Install Talib, Pandas and binance client
 2. Signup for an account in binance and get the API, secret keys
+3. Jupyter notebook either Anaconda or simply fire up on a browser

 Procedure:
 --> Query via klines the 1minute BTC USDT data from binance